 Many years ago when my children were small, I found the treatise on parenting seen below.
 I wanted to save it and keep it somewhere I could see it as a reminder.
 The craft of decoupage was popular then, so it ended up on a piece of wood.
 That piece of wood with the message is gone.
-But I made sure to copy and save in electronic form what you see below.
+But I made sure to copy and saved this message in electronic form.

 “Children Learn What They Live”

 - When children live with criticism, they learn to condemn.